Acid salt

 Acid salts are a class of salts that produce an acidic solution after being dissolved in a solvent.
 Its formation as a substance has a greater electrical conductivity than that of the pure solvent.
 An acidic solution formed by acid salt is made during partial neutralization of diprotic or polyprotic acids.
 A half-neutralization occurs due to the remaining of replaceable hydrogen atoms from the partial dissociation of weak acids that have not been reacted with hydroxide ions (OH(−)) to create water molecules.

-Acidic solution and examples of acid salts
+Formation

-Acid-base property of the resulting solution from a neutralization reaction depends on the remaining salt products.
+Acid–base property of the resulting solution from a neutralization reaction depends on the remaining salt products.
 A salt containing reactive cations undergo hydrolysis by which they react with water molecules, causing deprotonation of the conjugate acids.

-For example, the acid salt ammonium chloride is the main species formed upon the half neutralization of ammonia in hydrochloric acid solution:
+For example, the acid salt ammonium chloride is the main species formed upon the half neutralization of ammonia in aqueous solution of hydrogen chloride: